-Carrollton City Schools strive for continuous improvement of all instructional programs.
+Carrollton City Schools strives for continuous improvement of all instructional programs.
 System and school level review of the gifted education program will be formally conducted annually.
 Input from students and parents will be an integral part of the self-evaluation process.
-The Carrollton Board of Education will adhere to Georgia Department of Education, Rule 160-4-2.38-Education Program for Gifted Students and follow the procedures outlined in Appendix A of the Georgia Department of Education Services.

-For further information, please contact either Katie Holley Assistant Principal at 770-832-6535 or Mary Raburn, Director of Gifted Education, at 770-834-7077.
+The Carrollton Board of Education will adhere to Georgia Department of Education, Rule 160-4-2.38 -Education Program for Gifted Students and follow procedures outlined in Appendix A of the Georgia Department of Education Resources Manual for Gifted Education Services.
+For further information, please contact either Katie Holley Assistant Principal at 770-832-6535 or Mary Raburn, Director of Student Services, at 770-834-7077.